+The Landscape Analysis Tool (LAT) spatially identifies specific habitat locations that industry within Alberta operate within.
+Specific operating rules relative to these specialized habitat areas are provided in the ground rules.
 The FMP and SHS shall provide direction on the location/adjacency of harvest areas and retention areas, and on rate of harvest.

-Habitat effectiveness, including maintenance of thermal cover, foraging areas and escape cover is important for ungulates.
+Habitat effectiveness, including maintenance of thermal cover, foraging areas, connectivity for animal dispersal and escape cover is important for ungulates.
 Timber operations within and adjacent to key wintering areas adds stress and increases energy drain for animals.
 They may be forced to move about unnecessarily and even relocate to less favourable habitat.
 This becomes an increasingly significant factor as winter progresses.
-Activities associated with timber harvest may also create temporary and permanent access that exposes animals to additional non-industrial disturbances, increased levels of harvest from licensed and non-licensed hunting, and increased predator efficiency.
+In both types of ungulate habitat, activities associated with timber harvest may also create temporary and permanent access that exposes animals to additional non-industrial disturbances, increased levels of harvest from licensed and non-licensed hunting, and to increased predator efficiency.